UK Calculator Editorial Team

 MB

-Pension drawdown - officially known as flexi-access drawdown - is the most popular way for UK retirees to access their pension savings since the 2015 pension freedoms reforms.
+This Pension Drawdown Calculator UK 2025/26 shows how long your pension pot will last in flexi-access drawdown, using the 2025/26 income tax bands and the £11,973 full new State Pension.
+Pension drawdown — officially flexi-access drawdown — is the most popular way for UK retirees to access their pension savings since the 2015 pension freedoms reforms.
 Instead of exchanging your pension pot for a guaranteed annuity income, drawdown lets you keep your money invested while making flexible withdrawals.
-This guide covers everything you need to know about pension drawdown in the UK.
+Enter your pot size, age, withdrawal amount and growth assumption above to see year-by-year pot values, tax on each withdrawal and the age your money is projected to run out.

 What Is Pension Drawdown?